Restaurant reopens after bad reality TV experiencePosted: Updated:

-PHOENIX (AP) -- A Scottsdale restaurant reopened for business Tuesday night to good reviews after it temporarily shut its doors following an embarrassing reality TV experience.
+PHOENIX (AP) -- A Scottsdale restaurant planned to reopen Tuesday night after it temporarily shut its doors following an embarrassing reality TV experience.

-Michael Saucier, a spokesman for the couple, said they were not available for an interview on Monday or Tuesday.
+Michael Scerbo, a spokesman for the couple, said they were not available for an interview on Monday.
 The restaurant's answering machine was full.
 Emails and Facebook messages were not returned.
-Saucier said the restaurant had no plans to change the menu or replace Amy Bouzaglo with another chef.

 About two years ago, reviewers and bloggers "decided to make up lies and say the food was disgusting," Amy Bouzaglo said on the TV show.

-During filming, the couple yelled insults at unhappy customers.
+During filming, the couple asked unhappy customers to leave the restaurant.